Warning: *privacy not included with this product

 What could happen if something goes wrong?

-This is the starting point for bringing glasses you put on your face that include cameras and microphones and a way to share everything to social media through the Facebook View app.
-It is well established that Facebook collects and shares a huge amount of personal data on their users and doesn’t always secure that data properly.
+This is the starting point for smart glasses you put on your face that include cameras and microphones and a way to share everything to social media through the Facebook View app.
+It is well established that Meta/Facebook collects and shares a huge amount of personal data on their users and doesn’t always secure that data properly.
 That alone makes these smart glasses a huge privacy concern.

 Tips to protect yourself